8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 Assume that 95 defects were found during your regression testing cycle on that last monthly SAP Service Pack and 25 defects were logged after the release.
 The DDE would be calculated as 95 divided by (95 + 25) = 79%.

 Keep in mind that the DDE should be monitored with a line chart that starts at 100% the day after release to production.
-And as your internal end-users and customers begin working with your latest SAP service pack as an example, they will inevitably log a few incidents.
+If your internal end-users and customers begin working with your latest SAP service pack as an example, they will inevitably log a few incidents.

 On the other hand, if your company is only running four (4) major release cycles per year, then measure it for 90 days to see how it declines over that period of time.

-Its much like the blood pressure readings which every organization and person evolves over time.
+It’s much like the blood pressure readings that every organization and person evolves over time.

 Though the medical community defines the “optimal” blood pressure reading to be 120/80 – it’s natural to see an increase in systolic blood pressure as we age.
 With DDE, industry practitioners and thought leaders have been known to say that 90% is commendable in most industries.

-However, I have seen organizations achieve >95% DDE on a consistent basis by shifting left with change impact simulation tools such as Panaya’s Impact Analysis.
+However, I have seen organizations achieve >95% DDE on a consistent basis by shifting left by changing impact simulation tools such as Panaya’s Impact Analysis.

 #2) System-Wide Defects (SWD)

 Have you ever encountered multiple defects that are associated with the same objects?
-Surely, you would have.
+I am sure you must have.
 It’s a common phenomenon that many test managers encounter.

 So, what are your options to manage the inevitable drama of “defect inflation?”